jamesyoungGHusername/SocialNetworkButItsJustAnApi/README.md

   # Installation

   It can be downloaded from GitHub, and run using the terminal.
-Uses node.js, npm, Inquirer, and mysql2
+Once the server is started you'll need to use insomnia or some other tool to actually make the calls to the database since there's no associated front end.
+Refer to the router files for what paths to make calls to.

   # Usage